Designing Incident Reporting Systems for Harms from General-Purpose AI: Introduction

 AI incident reporting initiatives have yet to be implemented on a wide scale (Section \ref{sec:Review}).
 Moreover, discussions around incident reporting in the AI governance literature are still developing, and little guidance exists concerning AI incident reporting systems' institutional design---i.e., the construction of organizations, rules, and norms, that shape the tasks and responsibilities between actors \cite{klijn_institutional_2006, koppenjan_institutional_2005}.

 We fill this gap in the literature by 1) introducing a framework for conceptualizing the institutional design of AI incident reporting systems, and 2) reviewing nine case studies of safety-critical industries to provide the first, systematic examination of design considerations for AI incident reporting in the US.
-As opposed to institutional design, we will not focus on, e.g., the design of AI systems themselves or the operational-level details of incident reporting.
-Our scope is also limited to safety and rights incidents \textit{caused by} GPAI, not on security incidents in which GPAI systems could be compromised by external actors (though these can be related); we additionally exclude discussions of AI whistleblowing \cite{bullock_protecting_2025, hilton_right_2024}.
+Our scope is limited to institutional design, and we exclude, e.g., the design of AI systems themselves or the operational-level details of IR; our scope is also limited only to safety and rights incidents \textit{caused by} GPAI, not on security incidents in which GPAI systems could be compromised by external actors (though these can be related).
+We further exclude discussions of AI whistleblowing \citetext{see \citealt{bullock_protecting_2025, hilton_right_2024}}.
 We hope to inform US researchers and policymakers who are considering incident reporting as a mechanism for mitigating harms from GPAI.